Ministry of Finance (Dominican Republic)

-The Ministry of Finance (Spanish: Ministerio de Hacienda), also Ministry of Internal Revenue, of the Dominican Republic is the government institution in charge of preparing, executing and evaluating the country's fiscal policies, including national income, expenses and finance and securing its sustainability in relation to the economical policies.
+The Ministry of Finance and Economy of the Dominican Republic (Ministerio de Hacienda y Economía de la República Dominicana, MHE), also known as Treasury (Spanish: Hacienda) is the government institution in charge of preparing, executing and evaluating the country's fiscal policies, including national income, expenses and finance and securing its sustainability in relation to the economical policies.
 Other functions are to propose fiscal and customs legislation, regulate loans' authorization and negotiation, approve public contracting, and periodically prepare the state of the budget, finance and economy.

 It was established on the first Dominican Constitution of 1844 as the Secretary of State of Finance and Trade (Secretaría de Estado de Hacienda y Comercio).
 Its headquarters are located at Santo Domingo.
 Since 15 July 2025, its Minister is Magín Díaz.

+With the enactment of Law 45-25, which provides for the merger of the Ministry of Finance and the Ministry of Economy, Planning and Development, the entity assumes part of the functions of the former Ministry of Economy, Planning and Development and is now known as the Ministry of Finance and Economy.

 History

 The origin of this Ministry can be found on the first Dominican Constitution, signed on November 6, 1844.
 This document specified that:

 There will be four Ministers-Secretaries of State and of the following Departments: first, of Justice and Public Instruction; second, of the Interior and Police; third, of Finance and Trade; fourth of War and Navy.